acryps/feature/README.md

-## Features - What and Why

-Define your own web application features!
+## Features - Define your own web application features!

+**What is a feature and what can I do with it?**

+Usually, your application consists of several different functionalities.
+This could be, for example, that a user can configure a product on a web configurator or that a user is able to search for a specific product using a search prompt, and so on.
+Now, using Features, you can define those functionalities in code.
+You can define them step-by-step for your web applications.

-Using Features, you can easily define and automatically execute custom features for your web application to generate guides, screenshots, and videos.
+Using those defined features, you can **automatically generate guides, screenshots, and videos!** Thus, no more tedious work by hand!

-**Why would I want to define all these features to generate guides, screenshots, or videos?** Imagine you have finished the first version of your web application and created complete video guides for its functionalities.
+**Why would I want to do that?**

+Imagine you have finished the first version of your web application and created complete video guides for its functionalities.
 After a couple of weeks, the web application is redesigned.
 Now the videos are outdated, and you have to tediously recreate the video guides again by hand.
 Not with Features!
-With Features, you can simply re-execute the features, and the video guides are regenerated for the updated web application within seconds.
+With Features, you can **simply re-execute the features**, and the video guides are regenerated for the updated web application within seconds.

+Additionally, features can be used to **find bugs and unwanted UI changes across project versions**.
+By comparing the screenshots of features across different versions, you will see unwanted changes within seconds!

 ## Requirements